ExaESM-WP4/Containers-for-Scientific-Computing/02_basics.md

 # Container basics

-Thinking about reproducible scientific (or robustly deployed) software based on a Python script example.
+Think about reproducible scientific (or robustly deployed) software based on a Python script example.

 ## What is a "container"?